BuffaloCoder/is_thirteen/README.md

 ## License

-Just as the example library, this is released under the [WTFPL](http://www.wtfpl.net/txt/copying/)
+Just as the original JS library, this is released under the [WTFPL](http://www.wtfpl.net/txt/copying/)